LaurieLinz/project1/README.md

 - Change the name in that file and change it in your settings on GitHub
 - If you have created a heroku you will need to run heroku rename

+Do not push or pull from this - clone and rename to use it as a template for projects

 # To Launch